 As a diplomat’s daughter, Michelle spent a great deal of her childhood in Latin America and Spain.
 She received her Bachelor’s degree in International Affairs and Economics from George Washington University and her Master’s degree in Spanish Language and Literature from George Mason University.

-Having experienced the legal world close-up, and witnessing the struggles of her diverse clientele, Michelle decided to become an attorney so that she could do even more for her community.
+Having experienced the legal world close-up, and witnessing the struggles of individuals from diverse backgrounds, Michelle decided to become an attorney so that she could do even more for her community.
 She then graduated from the South Texas College of Law.

 Throughout her career, Michelle has held leadership positions in a number of professional legal organizations and currently sits on the Board of Directors of The National Trial Lawyers, an organization composed of the premier trial lawyers from across the country who exemplify superior qualifications as trial lawyers.